shirleymramirez/interview-framework/README.md

 - Set the post request data on the ExampleModel object
 - Create the new Model record
 - Pass only the ExampleModel object to the view
+- Verify that it works with a test

 ### Convert ExampleView::get()